hu9okwan/social-something-final-packer/README.md

 ﻿# Social Something App Packer Build 🤗

-This is a packer build for [Sam's Social Something App](https://github.com/sam-meech-ward-bcit/social_something_full).
+This is a packer build for [Sam's Social Something App](https://github.com/sam-meech-ward-bcit/social_something_full) and is to be used in accordance with [Social Something Terraform Build](https://github.com/hu9okwan/social-something-final-terraform)

 An AMI is setup in the specified region.
 The AMI will have NodeJS, MySQL, and CloudWatch services started & enabled.

 ## Requirements
 - [Packer](https://www.packer.io/downloads)